PUBLIC HEALTH SOCIAL WORKER

 - Develop and implement case management and care plans for resolution of assessed client/family needs; document social work case management within SPHERE and DAISEY software programs according to MHD’s policies and Medicaid requirements; assess community needs for input into MHD programs.

-- Complete developmental screening and assessments of clients’ physical, social, psychological and environmental health status.
+- Complete developmental screening and assessment of clients’ physical, social, psychological and environmental health status.

 - Provide consultation for primary, secondary and tertiary health problems.